readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 The ``.readthedocs.yaml`` file should be placed in the top-most directory of your project's repository.
 We will get to the contents of the file in the next steps.

+When you have changed the configuration file, you need to commit and push the changes to your Git repository.
+Read the Docs will then automatical find and use the configuration to build your project.

 Getting started with a template
 -------------------------------